Sriharsha-Thokala/Adventure-Works-EDA-Using-SQL/README.md

-🧠 Exploratory Data Analysis (EDA) in SQL Server — Adventure Works Dataset
+🧠 Exploratory Data Analysis (EDA) in SQL Server

-📋 Project Overview
+📋 Project Overview:
 This project demonstrates Exploratory Data Analysis (EDA) using pure SQL on the Adventure Works dataset.
 The goal is to uncover insights into sales performance, customer behavior, product profitability, and geographical trends — all using structured SQL queries only (no BI tools or Python).

 ---

-🎯 Objectives
+🎯 Objectives:
 - Understand the structure and relationships between key business entities
 - Explore sales trends, profitability, and customer demographics
 - Perform data profiling (ranges, counts, unique values, etc.)